Geometric Langlands in prime characteristic: Introduction

 In \S\ref{B} we recall the basic theory of $\mD$-modules over varieties and stacks in positive characteristic, following \cite{BMR,BB,OV,Trav}.

-\quash{In \S \ref{horizontal Sect}, we develop a notion of scheme of horizontal sections.
-Let $X$ be a smooth variety over a field of characteristic $k$.
-Then the scheme of horizontal sections is defined by Beilinson-Drinfeld (\cite[2.6]{BD}) as the right adjoint to the pullback functor of a $k$-scheme to a $\mD_X$-scheme.
-In the positive characteristic, it is the right adjoint to the pullback functor of a $X'$-scheme to a $\mD_X$-scheme, where $X'$ is the Frobenius twist of $X$.
-Let us recall that in the characteristic zero case, taking scheme of horizontal sections can be regarded as taking chiral homology a commutative chiral algebra.
-Similarly, we expect that there is a whole theory of chiral algebras and chiral homology in positive characteristic.
-We will return to this in future works.

-In the same spirit, we develop some basic theories about $\mG$-local system for non-constant group scheme $\mG$ in \S \ref{A}.
-This is a non-standard notion but it appears naturally in the argument.
-The main idea is that it makes sense to talk a $\mG$-local system on a scheme $X$ if the group scheme $\mG$ itself has a flat connection, compatible with the group structure.
-If $\mG=G\times X$ is a constant group, it possesses the ``constant" connection and the notion of $\mG$-local systems reduces to the usual $G$-local systems.
-Then almost all standard facts for $G$-local systems generalize to this situation.}

-In \S\ref{C} we proved the abelian duality for good Beilinson 1-motives.
-It asserts that the derived category of $\mD$-modules on a ``good" Beilinson 1-motive $\sA$ is equivalent to the derived category of quasi-coherent sheaves on the universal extension $\sA^\natural$ by vector groups of its dual $\sA^\vee$.
+In \S\ref{C} we prove the abelian duality for good Beilinson's 1-motives.
+It asserts that the derived category of $\mD$-modules on a ``good" Beilinson's 1-motive $\sA$ is equivalent to the derived category of quasi-coherent sheaves on the universal extension $\sA^\natural$ by vector groups of its dual $\sA^\vee$.